 To ensure that our coaches are able to give proper attention to technique development, class size is kept small, with children grouped according to their ability to allow effective coaching.
 Each weekly session will include approximately one hour of water-time.

-Current class times are listed below, with the number of vacancies available stated.
+Current class times for new students are listed below, with the number of vacancies available stated.

 If your preferred slot is currently not available, do still email the registration of interest form to be placed on the waiting list.